 It was pretty cool to see Yoda bust out the light saber and mad fighting skills, but when push comes to shove, I have to go with the original Yoda.

-Last summer I discovered a new version of Yoda.
+A couple summers ago I discovered a new version of Yoda.
 Origami Yoda.